3doordigital/SoSensational/plugins/skimlinks/readme.txt

 The Skimlinks technology is monitored 24/7, and is fully redundant.
 If, in the unlikely event, our technology stops working, links will not be affiliated for a temporary period but the user experience is not affected.

 = Q. I've upgraded to Version 1.2+ and links have started appearing on phrases in my content.
 Why is this? = There is nothing to worry about!
 When you upgraded to Version 1.2, your site is now using the latest version of our technology and this means that the current product settings on the Installation page in your Skimlinks Publisher Interface have taken effect.
 If you have SkimWords enabled on that page, this is why links are being added to your content.
 You can change these settings to suit your needs in your [Publisher Interface](https://skimlinks.com/login/settings) at anytime.
-You can read more about SkimWords, Skimlinks’ in-text monetization product, on [our website](http://skimlinks.com/skimwords).
+You can read more about SkimWords, Skimlinks' in-text monetization product, on [our website](http://skimlinks.com/skimwords).

 For more FAQ's and information on Skimlinks, please visit [skimlinks.com](http://skimlinks.com)